King Says Jerash Reflects Jordan's Image To World, Embodies Kingdom's Cultural Diversity

 Upon arrival at the site of the ancient city of Jerash, the King was received by Al Hussein Music Band, and the Roman Army Band, affiliated with the Jerash Heritage Revival Company.

-Prior to the meeting, His Majesty inaugurated the Regional Centre for Training in Maintenance and Restoration, which aims to hone local skills in the field of conservation and restoration of antiquities, and was equipped and rehabilitated through a 3 million euro grant from the Italian government.
+Prior to the meeting, His Majesty inaugurated the Regional Centre for Training in Maintenance and Restoration, which aims to hone local skills in the field of conservation and restoration of antiquities, and was equipped and rehabilitated through a three-million-euro grant from the Italian government, the statement said.

-During the inauguration, Crown Prince Al Hussein said the centre will attract students from Jordan and neighbouring countries, as it is the result of a partnership between the Ministry of Tourism and partners in Italy, stressing the need to sustain the centre's work to live up to expectations.
+During the inauguration, Crown Prince Hussein said the centre will attract students from Jordan and neighbouring countries, as it is the result of a partnership between the Ministry of Tourism and partners in Italy, stressing the need to sustain the centre's work to live up to expectations, the statement said.

 During a tour of the centre's laboratories and halls, the King listened to a briefing by caretaker Tourism Minister Makram Queisi on the centre's training programmes, where the first phase of training on the restoration of antiquities ended in June, and the field training phase in tourist sites is scheduled to start in October.